CelestialAddy/SM-SAVBasics/FORMAT.md

 ### Overview
 The save data is split into ten differently-sized chunks that follow one another.
 All values are little-endian (on Windows at least); integer signage can be ambiguous, and is not defined here (for the sake of functionality most integer values are considered signed on import/export by SAVBasics).
 - Chunk 0 is a header that stores the version signature.
-- Chunks 1-8 hold the slot data for slots 1-8 respectively (the struture of each is identical).
+- Chunks 1-8 hold the slot data for slots 1-8 respectively (the structure of each is identical).
 - Chunk 9 is a footer that stores information about the last save made to the file by the game.

 This section will go on to provide variables/values with offsets for each chunk type, however the offsets given will be *relative*.
 To get the absolute offset, the offset of the chunk itself (relative to the size of the file as a whole) must be added - see the table below for chunk offsets and lengths.